scotchANDsolder/XA-310/Assignments/Assignment02.md

       - This function will compare these 2 numbers and provide the apporiate feedback to the user using console.log (as shown above in the problem statement)
     - Use the **prompt()** function 3 times to get a reponse from the user and call the **checkGuess()** to verify the guesses
  3. **Bonus**: Can you stop the program if the users get the correct answer on the 1st or 2nd try?
     - HINT: You will have to use another varible that checks if the number has been guessed or not.
-If the user has guess it correctly, then there is no need to prompt the user again for an input.
+If the user has guessed it correctly, then there is no need to prompt the user again for an input.

 You must submit your HTML file by uploading it to D2L *before class* on the due date